 Banata

-The @banata-auth/nextjs/bot-protection package provides a unified abstraction for integrating bot detection providers into your Next.js auth routes.
+The bot protection SDK gives you a unified way to add bot detection to your Next.js auth routes.
 It supports Vercel BotID, Cloudflare Turnstile, Google reCAPTCHA, and hCaptcha out of the box.

 typescript